 By a quick show of hands, how many out there have ever listened to a sales pitch from someone who had no idea what your role was within your organization, your responsibilities or who you were in general?

 We’ve all been there.
 So why as building product marketers, do we communicate to key specifiers without truly understanding who they are?
-In last week's blog, we discussed some trends occurring in the design space that are affecting specification habits.
+In last week's blog, How Many Interior Designers Does it Take to Change a Light Bulb?, we discussed some trends occurring in the design space that are affecting specification habits.
 This week, I’ll examine how building product marketers can create a foundation for effectively communicating with architects and designers.

 Okay, I’ll grant you that it’s not as easy it sounds.
 The sheer fragmentation that exists between architects, designers and other specifiers is enough to make you throw up your hands and instead, focus entirely on the channel and end-user.
 But despite value engineering and substitution trends from general contractors, architects and designers still influence 90 percent of commercial building product dollars, so failing to invest in reaching this group is a huge mistake.

 First, let’s consider some signs that suggest you might not know your architect and designer audience as well as you think (or could).
 See if any of these sound familiar:

 - You know your target specifiers’ demographics, but lack insight on their attitudinal and behavioral characteristics

 - You know what they are looking for in a manufacturing partner, but lack insight on their specification process from start to finish